hbui3/UnofficialSpeedianceWorkoutManager/README.md

 This script simulates a user logging in, creating a workout, and verifying the data structure.

 ## Known Issues & Limitations

-### Weight Conversion (Lbs vs Kg)
-- The Speediance API and this application primarily operate in **Metric (kg)** internally.
-- **Warning**: Weight conversion logic for Imperial units (lbs) is **not fully tested**.
-- If your device is set to lbs, or if you are in a region that uses different default unit standards, you may experience discrepancies between the values entered here and what appears on your device.
-- Always double-check the weights on your machine before starting a set.

 ### Regional Differences
 - The API endpoints used are based on the global/US servers.
 Users in China or other specific regions might use different API endpoints which are not currently supported.